 - New colors include Merlot Jewel Metallic, Gray Green Metallic and Pure Silver Metallic

-The Canyon has a hint of cosmopolitan features inside, but the overall ambience suffers from a plastic hangover.
+The Canyon has a hint of cosmopolitan features inside, but the overall ambience suffers from a plastic overload.
 All the gauges and controls are in the right place, and the truck shines in the utility and functionality categories.
 Wide, comfortable front seats fit nicely in the spacious cab, but the rear jump seats in the extended cab are for kids only.

 - Available under-seat storage

-- Leather seating in crew cab SLT
+- Leather seating in crew-cab SLT

 - Available moonroof in crew cab, extended cab